 EQF - European Qualifications Framework

-The purpose of the EQF - the European Qualifications Framework for lifelong education and training - is to establish equivalences between the qualifications systems of different countries by comparing them with a common European reference framework.
+The purpose of the EQF - the European Qualifications Framework for lifelong learning - is to establish equivalences between the qualifications systems of different countries by comparing them with a common European reference framework.

 Both individuals and employers can use the EQF to better understand and compare the levels of qualifications in different countries and education and training systems.

-Set up in 2008; the EQF was revised in 2017, retaining its fundamental aims of transparency and mutual trust in the various types of qualifications in Europe and its aims of supporting cross-border mobility for learners and workers, and promoting lifelong learning and professional development throughout Europe.
+The EQF was set up in 2008; it was revised in 2017, and, retaining its fundamental aims of transparency and mutual trust in the various types of qualifications in Europe, it aims to support cross-border mobility for learners and workers, and promote lifelong learning and professional development throughout Europe.

 Reference levels